greenarmor/bamboo/docs/cli/README.md

 Bamboo's dot-notation console is the operational entry point for every deployment.
 The sections below describe the current stability guarantees, end-to-end contracts, and the guardrails in place to detect regressions before v1.0 ships.

+> **Heads-up when working from source:** Run `composer install` in the repository root before invoking `php bin/bamboo`.
+The CLI (and web front controller) rely on Composer's autoloader being present.

 ## Stability index

 ### Command tiers